MSClark/my-sick-fits/notes/javaNotes.md

 }
 ```

-ReminderL there are three types of variables - class, instance, and local
+Reminder there are three types of variables - class, instance, and local
 Local variables MUST be initialized before using them

 when a class is loaded any static fields are initialized and static blocks are ran